gimler/guzzle-docs/tour/overview.rst

 .. highlight:: php

-**Guzzle is a PHP 5.3+ framework for HTTP, consuming web services, and building RESTful web service clients.**
+Guzzle is a PHP 5.3+ framework for HTTP and building RESTful web service clients.

-Guzzle makes writing web service clients an easy task by providing a simple pattern to follow:

-#.
-Extend the default ``Guzzle\Service\Client`` class
-#.
-Create commands for each API action.
-#.
-Add the web service client configuration to your services.xml file

-Or, more simply, run ``phing -f build/build.xml template`` to create a skeleton template for a new web service client.

 Requirements
 ------------